 - We have conservatorship of the person.
 This can be replaced by an advanced health care directive – a document that nominates someone to make decisions for you personally with respect to health care.

 - Conservatorship of the estate handles assets that are in someone’s individual name.
 Those assets could also be, instead of a conservatorship, taken over by an agent under a durable power of attorney.

-- And the third are trust assets.
-A trust is literally its own legal entity.
+- And the third is trust assets.
+A Trust is literally its own legal entity.
 When it holds assets the only person that can exercise any control is the trustee.

 Theoretically, you could be in a situation where you have no conservatorship because you have a client who has a revocable living trust that handles the trust assets, they have an agent under a durable power of attorney that handles the personal decisions in finances in the individual’s name and they have an advanced health care directive which handles all of the medical decisions.

 - Where people do not have estate planning documents at all.
 Your only option is a conservatorship in order to take over those assets or make medical decisions.